How will the PSTN switch off affect security systems?Posted on 11 May 2021 by Beaming Support

-You may have heard about the “full fibre roll-out”; this is the government’s aim to have 85% of the UK’s homes and businesses connected to a network capable of 1Gbps data speeds by 2025.
+You will likely have heard about the “full fibre roll-out”; this is the government’s aim to have 85% of the UK’s homes and businesses connected to a network capable of 1Gbps data speeds by 2025.
 It has been agreed that when an area reaches 75% coverage with a gigabit capable network, no more copper lines will be sold in the area in anticipation of the eventual switch off of the PSTN in 2025.
-In some areas that have already met this goal, old fashioned copper lines will no longer be sold as of June 2021.
+In areas that have already met this goal, old fashioned copper lines are no longer being sold.

 Although support for the network will not officially be withdrawn until 2025, those who wait until the last minute to make this change are likely to find it increasingly difficult to get faults fixed, and in some cases a major fault may lead to a forced, rushed migration to an all-IP service.